OptimalBits/bull/REFERENCE.md

   cron: string; // Cron string
   tz?: string, // Timezone
-  endDate?: Date | string | number; // End data when the repeat job should stop repeating.
+  endDate?: Date | string | number; // End data when the repeat job should stop repeating. limit?: number; // Number of times the job should repeat at max.
 }
 ```